Economic Growth and Opportunities

 2. Reduce government burdens on job creators.
 Businesses in Morris, Sussex, Passaic and Essex counties want government to get “off their back” and “out of the way.”
 We should require Congressional review of any government regulations that have a significant impact on the economy or burden small businesses, reform the damaging Obamacare takeover of health care, exempt smaller companies from the onerous provisions of Sarbanes-Oxley accounting law and revisit the burdensome Dodd-Frank banking “reform” law which let the government pick “winners and losers” instead of the marketplace.

 3. Allow American manufacturers to compete and win in global markets.
-In 2011, we finally approved three major free trade agreements to create up to 250,000 jobs including thousands in New Jersey.
 We should continue to work to open additional new markets to American-made products.
+New Jersey plays an integral part in the world economy and expanding access to markets across the global will create more jobs in our state.
 We also need to ensure that China lives up to its responsibilities under the World Trade Organization.

 4. Reform government mortgage giants Fannie Mae and Freddie Mac.
 Our housing markets will not emerge from its current crisis until these financial relics adjust to a more competitive environment.